-Bagan is my favorite place in Myanmar because there are beautiful ancient temples, pagodas, stupas and ruins spread all over the city.
+Bagan was my favorite place in Myanmar because there are beautiful ancient temples, pagodas, stupas and ruins spread all over the city.
 This place is not only interesting because of its history, but also because of the truly magical and unique sights that you can freely explore.
 I haven’t seen anything comparable in any other country I visited.

 Bagan (formerly Pagan) was a Kingdom from the 9th to the 13th century and this period is seen as the establishment of the Burmese culture and the Theravada Buddhism.
 In the 11th century the ruling King converted to Buddhism and decided to spread this religion.
 In the following two centuries over 10.000 monuments were built and Bagan became an important center for Theravada Buddhism.
 Today 2.200 temples, stupas and pagodas remain and Bagan is a one of the largest and most remarkable archaeological zones in Asia.